omise/bluepine/README.md

 ### Custom serializer

-By default, each primitive types e.g. `string`, `integer`, etc. has its own serializer.
+By default, each primitive type e.g. `string`, `integer`, etc. has its own serializer.
 We can override it by overriding the `.serializer` class method.

 For example. to extend the `boolean` attribute to treat "**on**" as a valid boolean value, use the following code.